open-voice-interoperability/website/site/content/ambassadors/_index.md

     text: >-
       Ambassadors support the concept, direction, and work of the Open Voice Network.
-Each with notable platforms and influence, they are important to the outreach of OVN through their public support and promotion.
+Each with notable platforms and influence, they are important to the outreach of the Open Voice Network through their public support and promotion.
 ambassadors:
   - heading: 'Peter Bentsen, VP of Aloha Health Network'
     imageUrl: /img/OVN-Ambassador-Headshots/OVN_Peter-Bentsen.png